Dawid Jarka

-Dawid Jarka (born 15 August 1987 in Świerklaniec) is a Polish professional footballer who plays as a striker for LKS Bełk.
+Dawid Jarka (born 15 August 1987) is a Polish professional footballer who plays as a striker and is the current player-manager of IV liga Silesia club Przemsza Siewierz.

-Career

-Club
+Club career

 In the summer 2010, he moved to Ruch Radzionków from Górnik Zabrze.

 In July 2011, he joined GKS Katowice.

 In August 2015, he joined Gwarek Tarnowskie Góry.

 On 29 July 2022, Jarka moved to IV liga club LKS Bełk.

-National team
+International career

 He has also played for the Poland national under-21 football team.

+Managerial career

+On 27 March 2025, Jarka was appointed player-manager of fifth-tier club Przemsza Siewierz, where he previously held the role of playing assistant.
+Two days later, he led Przemsza to a 3–0 win over Unia Dąbrowa Górnicza in his managerial debut.